m-richardson/runSTRUCTURE/README.md

 SPECIFY:

-max_K = highest value of K to run STRUCTURE for iterations = number of iterations per K 	#we suggest at least 10 mainparams = the mainparams file for STRUCTURE 	#inc PATH to file - edit this file to suit your analysis extraparams = extraparams file for STRUCTURE 	#edit to your specifications output_directory = the output directory name input_file = input STRUCTURE file
+max_K = highest value of K to run STRUCTURE for. iterations = number of iterations per K mainparams = the mainparams file for STRUCTURE extraparams = extraparams file for STRUCTURE output_directory = the output directory name input_file = input STRUCTURE file